DThornz/Website/_posts/2020-01-12-Fluent-Start-to-Finish.md

               )

-        - i.
-Profilename - General name for the profile, can be anything.
+        - Profilename - General name for the profile, can be anything.
-        - ii.
-Transient - Tell Fluent this is a transient profile
+        - Transient - Tell Fluent this is a transient profile
-        - iii.
-N - Number of points, in the above example 3
+        - N - Number of points, in the above example 3
-        - iv.
-Periodic -  Marker for if the waveform is periodic, can be either 0 or 1 for yes or no.
+        - Periodic -  Marker for if the waveform is periodic, can be either 0 or 1 for yes or no.
-      - b.
-Once the profile has been made and saved as a text file go to File → Read → Profile
+      - Once the profile has been made and saved as a text file go to File → Read → Profile
-      - c.
-Set File Types to All
+      - Set File Types to All
-      - d.
-Locate the text file and click OK
+      - Locate the text file and click OK
-      - e.
-Go to the Inlet boundary condition velocity box and there should now be an option to select the profile you just read as the input with the name of “profilename vel”, ex: “Inlet_Velocity vel”
+      - Go to the Inlet boundary condition velocity box and there should now be an option to select the profile you just read as the input with the name of “profilename vel”, ex: “Inlet_Velocity vel”

 {% include figure.html image="\assets\imgs\Fluent_Tut\Slide22.jpg" caption="Constant" width="800" height="360" %}
 {% include figure.html image="\assets\imgs\Fluent_Tut\Slide23.jpg" caption="Expression" width="800" height="360" %}